Frequently Asked Questions About Sex Crime CHARGEs

 No. One common way police obtain confessions for these crimes is to have the child or their parent call the suspect while police record the call.
 The child or parent will often use charged statements to get the suspect to admit guilt, for example, by saying the child is now having nightmares or being teased about what happened by their classmates.
 Even saying, “I’m sorry” during these conversations can often be used as a confession of guilt.

-If you have been accused of any sex crime, especially one involving the child molestation laws in California, do not answer the phone for anyone you do not know.
+If you have been accused of any sex crime, especially one involving a child, do not answer the phone for anyone you do not know.
 Screen your calls with voicemail and if you do accidentally answer a phone call from someone involved with the case, do not discuss the accusations and say that you are going to call your lawyer.
 Once you hang up, follow through and call your attorney to tell them what happened.

 I’ve been accused of statutory rape, but the person I had sex with told me they were 18.
 What do I do?